 I had a recent example where one of my small Shopify brands was plodding along nicely - until I saw a drop in sales and organic traffic.

 Organic rankings hadn't changed, there was no change in how the SERP was presented (eg - a featured snippet appeared), there was no new PPC activity, and seasonality wasn't a factor (at least it hadn't been the previous year).

 The traffic and sales drop came from the traffic entering via the homepage - so I immediately thought it was brand related.

 Sure enough, when searching for "Brand" and "Brand Reviews" type variants, I saw a couple of results like this:

 I hadn't setup rank tracking or ORM tracking for this brand (shame on me), so I had to go into Ahrefs to get a rough idea of when those sites got those rankings.

 Sure enough, I saw a clear correlation between those negative reviews gaining visibility, and my CTR and traffic dropping off for brand (homepage) terms.

-Search Console is great for showing that data - but if you want to kick it up a notch, take a look at Ontail.
+Search Console is great for showing that data - but if you want to kick it up a notch, take a look at Big Metrics.
 It makes the GSC reports a lot easier to navigate and filter.